yoe/fosdemvideo/README.md

 CarlFK brought:

 - 10 twinpacts
-- 5 more bought with FOSDEM money
+- plus 5 more bought with FOSDEM money
 - Loads of firewire cables

 From hackman: